evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-02/readme.md

   details
 ```

-Pulumi will update the resource group to add two tags.
-Note, we can read current stack name from the `Deployment.Instance.StackName` property.
+Pulumi will update the resource group and add two tags.
 Choosing `yes` will proceed with the update.

 ## Task #5 - destroy resources